Common Pleas Court Judges

 Landskroner & Phillips, 1991; Law Offices of Joseph D. Russo Co., L.P.A., 1992 - 2001

-Judge always conducts pre-trials personally.
-"In-state" parties must be present at final pre-trial conference and must have full authority to settle.
-"Out-of-state" parties may participate by phone and also must have full authority to settle.
+Final Pre-Trials: In-state parties must appear in person and have full authority to settle.
+Out-of-state parties may participate by phone and must also have full settlement authority.

-May be arranged by the parties through agreement and consultation as to date with the Judge's staff attorney.
+May be requested by contacting the Judge's staff attorney.

 Calendaring and Continuances